jiazhou-garland/PASS/README.md

-# [NeurIPS 2025] PASS: Path-selective State Space Model for Event-based Recognition
+# [🌟NeurIPS 2025🌟] PASS: Path-selective State Space Model for Event-based Recognition

 This repository contains the official PyTorch implementation of the paper "PASS: Path-selective State Space Model for Event-based Recognition".